gabyx/Githooks/README.md

 ## Installation

 - [Download the latest release](https://github.com/gabyx/githooks/releases),
-  exctract it and execute the installer command by the below instructions.
+  extract it and execute the installer command by the below instructions.

 The installer will: